deficollective/defiscan/src/content/protocols/venus-protocol.md

    * `proposalThreshold` : 300,000 `XVS`
    * `timelock delay`: 1 hour

-The governance process is as follows:
+The _Governance_ process is as follows:
 1. *Proposal Creation*: A user with enough `XVS` creates a proposal with a set of transactions to execute and the timelock to be used.
 Dependent on the chosen timelock, the timelock parameters change as outlined above.
 2. *Voting*: In the timelock-dependent `votingPeriod`, `XVS` holders can vote.
 To be successful, a minimum number of votes must be cast and the majority of votes needs to vote `For` the proposal.
 3. *Timelock Queuing*: The passed proposal is sent to the respective timelock contract.
 4. *Execution*: Anyone can execute the set of transactions after the respective `timelock delay` has passed.

-In the following diagram, the governance structure is outlined while abstracting the specific permissioned contract.
+In the following diagram, the _Governance Structure_ is outlined while abstracting the specific permissioned contract.
 Specific functions will query the `accessControlManager` to authorize transactions.

 ![Venus Governance](./diagrams/venus_governance.png)